S4f3tyMarc/Deforum-Studio-Presets/README.md

 3. Next, navigate to the "Init" tab and the "Video Init" tab.
 You'll see a file path to one of the Hybrid Video input files.

-  ** You need to replace the `C:/Your/File/Path/Here/` with the path to the video files you saved on your computer, while keeping the video file name in place.
+  **You need to replace** `C:/Your/File/Path/Here/` with the path to the video files you saved on your computer, while keeping the video file name in place.

     Example: `C:/Ai/Hybrid-Video/Kaleidoscope2-12fps.mp4`